Edddush/100-days-of-code/log.md

             for j in range(min(size1, size2)):
                 gcd = len(common_str)

+                #only if the substring is divisible then can it be a multiple of any of the strings
                 if(size1 % gcd == 0 and size2 % gcd == 0):

                     multiplier1 = int(size1 / len(common_str))
                     multiplier2 = int(size2 / len(common_str))

+                    #the substring must be a multiple of both strings not just the longest or shortest
                     if(str1 == common_str * multiplier1 and str2 == common_str * multiplier2):
                         return common_str

+                #checking each substring starting from the full shortest word, one character less each time
                 common_str = shorter_word[:-i]
                 i += 1